MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

     ![Admin icon in the document tracking site](../media/tracking-site-admin-icon.png)

+> [!NOTE]
+> Unless you are an administrator, you must be the document owner to track a protected document.
+You cannot track protected emails by using the document tracking site.

+> If your administrator has configured privacy controls for the document tracking site, you might not see all activity from users in your organization.
+However, you can always revoke access to the documents that you track.

-To track a protected document, it must be registered in the document tracking site.
+To track a document that you have protected, you must use your Windows computer to register it with the document tracking site.
 To do this, use either File Explorer, or your Office apps.

 ## Using Office to track or revoke the document